ChainSafe/gossamer/.github/CONTRIBUTING.md

 One important distinction is that we are building the Polkadot Runtime Environment, not Polkadot itself.
 Given that, although a deep understanding of Polkadot is helpful, it's not critical to contribute to gossamer.
 To help understand how the Runtime Environment relates to Polkadot, check out this [talk that one of our team members gave at DotCon](https://www.youtube.com/watch?v=nYkbYhM5Yfk).

+For coding style, you may refer to the [code style](CODE_STYLE.md) document which we keep up to date with coding style conventions we have for this repository.

 ## Contribution Steps

 1. **Fork the gossamer repo.**